Diversity and Inclusion

 We introduce the Rare Recruitment Contextual Recruitment System (CRS) in August 2018.
 The Rare Contextual Recruitment System uses big data to help organisations identify candidates with the greatest potential despite their significant academic, personal or socio-economic disadvantage.
 The system works by combining publicly available information with candidates’ application responses.
 We use information from bespoke databases that we have built.
 For the UK, the first database contains the exam results of more than 4,000 secondary schools and sixth form colleges nationally; the second contains 2.5 million residential postcodes.
 The Contextual Recruitment System delivers two outputs to employers: flags to measure disadvantage and Performance Index (PI) to measure outperformance against students at the same school.
 Since its launch in 2015, the System has processed over 100,000 applications.
 Firms using the system see an uptick of 50% in the number of people they hire from disadvantaged backgrounds.

 Employ-Ability is a not-for-profit organisation dedicated to assisting students and graduates with all disabilities, including dyslexia or long term health conditions, into employment.
 We have partnered with Employ-Ability since 2017 to ensure our online application forms, interview guides and our assessment centre exercises are disability inclusive.
-In 2019, we ring-fenced two roles on our Summer Vacation Scheme programme for candidates with a disability.
-Employ-Ability assisted with the sourcing of disability candidates for these positions and we made offers to four Employ-Ability candidates for our 2019 Vacation Scheme following the successful Assessment Centre in February.
-We partner with Employ-Ability to provide us advice on adjustments for all candidates engaging in our recruitment process, vacation scheme students and trainees who may need adjustments in the workplace to ensure they are set up for success from day 1 at the firm.
+Since 2019, we have ring-fenced roles on our Summer Vacation Scheme programme for candidates with a disability.
+Employ-Ability assisted with the sourcing of disability candidates for these positions and we made offers to four Employ-Ability candidates for our 2019 Vacation Scheme and two candidates have received 2021 Training Contracts with Bird & Bird.
+We also partner with Employ-Ability to provide us advice on adjustments for all candidates engaging in our recruitment process, vacation scheme students and trainees who may need adjustments in the workplace to ensure they are set up for success from day 1 at the firm.